Latino Heritage: Celebrating the Impact on American Culture and Traditions

 Cinco de Mayo: More Than Just Tacos and Tequila

-Cinco de Mayo, celebrated on May 5th, is a big in Mexico and among Mexican communities in the U.S. It marks the Mexican victory over the French army at the Battle of Puebla on May 5, 1862.
+Cinco de Mayo, celebrated on May 5th, is a big deal in Mexico and among Mexican communities in the U.S. It marks the Mexican victory over the French army at the Battle of Puebla on May 5, 1862.
 This day is all about Mexican resilience and pride (English to Spanish Raleigh).

 A lot of folks mix it up with Mexican Independence Day, which is actually on September 16.
 Cinco de Mayo is more about celebrating Mexican culture and heritage, especially in the U.S. where it’s a day to honor Mexican traditions, music, and food.
 Think vibrant parades, mariachi bands, and endless plates of tacos and guacamole.